codemonger-io/mumble/cdk/README.md

 ## Setting the toolkit qualifier

-This document supposes the toolkit qualifier is `mumble2023` and specified to `BOOTSTRAP_QUALIFIER` variable.
+This document supposes the toolkit qualifier is `mumble2023` and stored in `BOOTSTRAP_QUALIFIER` variable.
 You should avoid using the default qualifier unless you are using the default toolkit stack name.

 ```sh